 We strive for earning customer trust and satisfaction, value relations with our stakeholders and enhance understanding and trust, and operating as a member of local communities, contribute to the regions while giving careful consideration to environmental protection issues.

-At Sumitomo Bakelite the CS Promotion Committee comprising the President and other executives determines the company-wide basic policy on customer satisfaction.
-In accordance with this policy, divisions and Group companies share the voice of the customer (needs) and work to improve business processes based on those needs.
+Our Company has established a basic policy on the promotion of CS though the CS Promotion Committee.
+In accordance with this basic policy, divisions and Group companies work together to share the voice (needs) of the customers and improve business processes based on this.

 Biodiversity Conservation Initiatives

 Our company’s business activities rely on nature’s bounty.
 Following the philosophy of our Responsible Care Activity Guideline, we recognize the importance of conserving biodiversity.
 As such, we are a promotion partner of “The Declaration of Biodiversity by Nippon Keidanren.”
 Understanding the importance of biodiversity outlined in the guidelines and reflecting it in the basic management stance, and following these declarations, we are promoting environmental impact reductions, compliance with our procurement policy, and dialogue with communities through preservation activities at biotopes set up at some of our business locations.
 In terms of our initiatives during the product life cycle, we develop ecofriendly products, while outside of Japan we take part in local initiatives, including those that protect rare tree species.

 These initiatives are approved, monitored, reviewed and modified by our Responsible Care Committee.